TL;DR

 - [ ] All images have appropriate alt text

-- [ ] Form labels properly associated
+- [ ] Form labels properly associated (`for`/`id` or wrapping)

-- [ ] Error messages announced
+- [ ] Error messages announced with `role="alert"`

-- [ ] Dynamic content updates announced
+- [ ] Dynamic content announced with ARIA live regions

-- [ ] ARIA landmarks properly implemented
+- [ ] ARIA landmarks present (banner, main, navigation, contentinfo)

 ### Visual Testing

-- [ ] Color contrast meets WCAG AA standards
+- [ ] Color contrast meets 4.5:1 for normal text, 3:1 for large text

 - [ ] Text remains readable at 200% zoom